 Prof Elizabeth Henning is the South African National Research Foundation Chair for “Integrated Studies of Learning Language, Mathematics and Science in the Primary School.”
 She leads research in mathematical cognition and language in the early years of school as well as primary school children’s learning of science concepts and reading of science texts.
 She is a Fellow of the American Educational Research Association.
 She combines instructional film production with research.

 Dr Amasa Ndofirepi

-Dr Amasa Ndofirepi is a Senior Lecturer in Philosophy of Education with research interests in African Philosophy of Education, Philosophy for Children, Critical thinking in education, Higher Education Studies with an eye on socially just epistemologies in African universities.
+Dr Amasa Ndofirepi is a Senior Lecturer in Philosophy of Education as well as a UJ Research Associate at AMCHES with research interests in African Philosophy of Education, Philosophy for Children, Critical thinking in education, Higher Education Studies with an eye on socially just epistemologies in African universities.
 He extensive experience teacher education in local and international institutions and his peer-reviewed work is published in books, book chapters and international journals.

 Prof Elias Mpofu